otrv4/otrv4/otrv4.md

       * Generates an ephemeral ECDH key pair, as defined in [Generating ECDH and DH keys](#generating-ecdh-and-dh-keys), but instead of using a random value `r`, it will use : `r = KDF_1(0x13 || K, 57)`.
-        Securely replaces `our_ecdh` with the outputs.
+        Securely replaces `their_ecdh` with the output `our_ecdh.public (G * s)` and securely deletes the output	`our_ecdh.secret (s)`.
       * Generates an ephemeral DH key pair, as defined in [Generating ECDH and DH keys](#generating-ecdh-and-dh-keys), but instead of using a random value `r`, it will use : `r = KDF_1(0x14 || K, 80)`.
-        Securely replaces `out_dh` with the outputs.
+        Securely replaces `their_dh` with the output `our_dh.public (g3 ^ r)`
-3. Receives the "heart-beat" data message from Bob, which advertizes his new ECDH and DH public key.
-Sets this as `their_ecdh` and `their_dh` respectevly.
+        and securely deletes the output	`our_dh.secret (r)`.
 3. At this point, the interactive DAKE is complete for Alice:
+   * Sends a "heartbeat" message.
+Note that she will perfomr a new DH ratchet.
    * In the case that she wants to immediately send a data message:
      * Follows what is defined in the
        [When you send a Data Message](#when-you-send-a-data-message) section.
-       Note that she will perform a new DH ratchet.

 **Bob:**

 1. At this point, the interactive DAKE is complete for Bob, but he has to correctly setup the double ratchet logarithm:
+   * Receives the "heartbeat" message that advertizes the new public keys from Alice.
+Note that he will perform a new DH ratchet for this first message.
-   * In the case that he immediately receives a data message that advertises the new public keys from Alice:
+   * In the case that he immediately receives a data message:
      * Follows what is defined in the
        [When you receive a Data Message](#when-you-receive-a-data-message)
        section.
-Note that he will perform a new DH ratchet for the first received data message.
 When he wants to send a data message after receiving one, he will follow the
        [When you send a Data Message](#when-you-send-a-data-message) section, and perform a new DH Ratchet.